apache/calcite/README.md

 but is also simple enough to serve as a good template if you are writing your own adapter.

-See the <a href="https://github.com/apache/incubator-calcite/blob/master/doc/TUTORIAL.md">csv tutorial</a>
+See the <a href="https://github.com/apache/incubator-calcite/blob/master/doc/tutorial.md">CSV tutorial</a>
-for information on using csv adapter and writing other adapters.
+for information on using the CSV adapter and writing other adapters.

-See the <a href="doc/HOWTO.md">HOWTO</a> for more information about using other adapters, and about using Calcite in general.
+See the <a href="doc/howto.md">HOWTO</a> for more information about using other adapters, and about using Calcite in general.

 ## Status